oneananda/Software-Architecture-Best-Practices/Security-Best Practices/SYN flood.md

 # SYN Flood Attack

 A SYN flood is a type of Denial of Service (DoS) attack that targets the handshake process of the TCP/IP protocol used for establishing a connection between a client and a server.
-Here’s a detailed explanation of how it works and other related attacks:

 A SYN flood attack is like someone repeatedly knocking on your door without any intention of entering, just to keep you busy and prevent you from attending to real visitors.